MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 ## Work
-Unless you worked as a web developer, this section is mainly to prove one thing:
-I am a functional member of society.
+Unless you worked as a web developer, this section is mainly to demonstrate that you are a functional member of society.
+No need to add much detail.

 Things to **leave out**: